anjalisilva/TestingPackage/README.md

 A paragraph that describes the purpose of the package.
-Explain how your package add to or improve a current work flow in bioinformatics or computational biology (i.e., how is it unique?, what issue does it address?).
+Explain how your package add to or improve a current work flow in bioinformatics or computational biology (i.e., how is it unique?, what issue does it address?).Finally, include the R version (not RStudio version) and platform (Mac, Windows, Linux (De- bian, Fedora/Redhat, Ubuntu)), used to develop the package.
+You may obtain this information by running `utils::sessionInfo()`.

 E.g., `TestingPackage` is an R package to demonstrate components of a simple R package.
 This includes the main components: DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
 Additionally, licence, README and subdirectories vignettes, tests, data and inst are also explored.
 The package is targeted for BCB410H students exploring development of an R package in bioinformatics.
+This package was developed using `R version 4.1.1 (2021-08-10)`, `Platform: x86_64-apple-darwin17.0 (64-bit)` and `Running under: macOS Big Sur 11.2`.

 ## Installation